apartyka/Html5-Starter-Kit-Middleman-Edition/DOCS.md

 # Html5 Starter Kit: Middleman Edition Notes

-Please note that this port of the HTML5 Boilerplate has been converted to use HAML and Sprockets, while using a Middleman 3.x workflow.
+Please note that this port of the Resource Html5 Starter Kit has been converted to use HAML and Sprockets, while using a Middleman 3.x workflow.

 ## Recommendations